hhjalmars/academic-kickstart/content/project/Data Limited Learning/index.md

 decision making and control of complex dynamical systems.
 These tools combine Reinforcement Learning (RL) and high-capacity function approximators, typically large neural networks, and hence require a tremendous amount of training data, even to learn simple tasks.
-Their applications have been mainly limited to specific scenarios, such as board and video games [25, 32], where generating and gathering data is inexpensive and limitless.
+Their applications have been mainly limited to specific scenarios, such as board and video games, where generating and gathering data is inexpensive and limitless.
 Now, controlling real-world systems such as self-driving autonomous vehicles or complex industrial processing plants require high fidelity models which in turn necessitate a large amount of data.
 Many real-world systems can however only be probed a limited number of